Composers: Mick

 You check under your pillow, baby

-You'll get the message
+Yeah, you'll get the message

-If I see you at your window
+If I see you at your window, mm-mm

-Well then I'll know no one can separate us
+Well then I'll know (No one)

 Like a thief in the night